techyizu/techyizu.github.io/pages/barcamp_schedule_fall_2016.md

 * Room 201 - NYU VR DEMO - Hyperspace Virtual Reality
 * Room 203 - VR Room - VR / AR and the future beyond gaming - Panel Discussion
-* Room 204 -
+* Room 204 - How to pitch your company to a reporter - Eva
 * Room 207 -
 * Room 208 -
 * Room 209 - XINCHEJIAN -
-* Room 210 - Foundations of Environmentalism - Jack
+* Room 210 - Foundations of Environmentalism in SCI-FI- Jack Koppa
 * Room 211 -
 * Room 212 -